 We do not ask our families to walk this journey alone.
 In fact, most of you have likely asked about the support network that your patients have.
 You know that having the support of family and friends can help your patients process information, reduce stress, and even adhere to medical recommendations.
 We know that social support networks help parents navigate the carrying to term journey and manage their grief.
 Parents benefit tremendously from finding connection with other parents who have faced the loss of their child because people cannot fully understand what they have not experienced for themselves.

 In the same way that parents benefit from social support, we believe that you also benefit from social support.
 Whether that support is coming from the interdisciplinary team caring for a particular family or from close colleagues in your field, you are benefitting from that support, knowledge, and community.
 Carrying To Term operates with that support and community in mind.
-We strive to be a place where you can seek support, connection, information, and specific resources as you care for families with terminal prenatal diagnoses.
+We strive to be a place where you can seek support, connection, information, and specific resources as you care for families with prenatal diagnoses of life-limiting conditions.

 Speaking from my own experience, I watched our medical professionals be affected by our losses.
 Their experience of my losses changed the way I view medical professionals, and it instilled in me a passion for caring for them and for you.
 I can imagine the difficulty that exists in walking the line between professional distance and your experience of what is happening.
 I can imagine that it is difficult to know how to step in without falling to one extreme or the other: burn-out or desensitization.
 You may not struggle with this in each case, but I am sure there is at least one case that stands out in your mind as the one that affected you deeply or made you question why you continue to do this hard work.